10 of the Best Poems about Food

 O ye gods! how I shall dine.

 Christina Rossetti, Goblin Market.
-The fruit in this classic 1862 poem has been interpreted in various ways: critics have long seen the eroticised description of the exotic fruit as symbolic of (sexual) temptation, with the poem’s protagonist Laura as the fallen woman who succumbs to masculine wiles and is ruined as a result (though she is, of course, happily married at the end of the poem).
+The fruit in this classic 1862 poem by Christina Rossetti has been interpreted in various ways: critics have long seen the eroticised description of the exotic fruit as symbolic of (sexual) temptation, with the poem’s protagonist Laura as the fallen woman who succumbs to masculine wiles and is ruined as a result (though she is, of course, happily married at the end of the poem).
 But some critics have drawn parallels between Laura’s addiction to the exotic fruit in the poem and the experience of drug addiction, specifically opium.
 The opening of this poem sounds almost like an advertisement for the fruit marketing board, so it had to feature in a pick of the best food poems!

 Wallace Stevens, ‘The Emperor of Ice-Cream’.
 One of the most baffling great poems of the twentieth century, ‘The Emperor of Ice-Cream’ refuses to offer itself up to any easy readings.
 Who is the titular emperor, and why is he the only emperor?
 What is going on in the poem – a funeral?
 Yet Stevens’s use of imagery – and striking deployment of the imperative mood – make this a beguiling and memorable poem, whatever the relevance of the ice cream might be.